 Lastly, APRC’s own GC/MS reports that were included in the Consumers Advocate article, show that Company X is NOT the only one who sells pure oils.
 His statement is blatant bias that should not be coming from a true third party analysis company.

 As far as the analysis of the oils in question and as to if they are adulterated or not, the following is what was found in research in regards to synthetic linalyl acetate…

-Questions and Lack of Proof
+Questions and Lack of Proper Evidence

-The attempt was made by several people in Facebook posts to get Prabodh Satyal to answer basic questions to gain a better understanding of APRC’s process determining that the lavender oils in question were adulterated.
+The attempt was made by several people in Facebook posts to get Prabodh Satyal to answer basic questions to gain a better understanding of APRC’s process determining that the Lavender oils in question were adulterated.
 However, the questions either went unanswered, the response was vague, or he gave a response that did not answer the questions asked.4,13

 The following were two of the main questions:

 - There was the question as to what was the origin from which linalool oxide acetate cis/trans were supposed to be derived.
 Not getting a response, the following was located in the Consumers Advocate article as a quote by Aaron Sorensen, co-owner of APRC: “For example, linalyl acetate is one of the major components of lavender.
 A broker can turn linalool (which is readily available) into linalyl acetate through a simple chemical reaction and even if they get that process to be 99.9% effective in producing the desired linalyl acetate, there is still the .01% of other chemicals known as by-products that don’t naturally occur in the plant, and are hence termed synthetic markers.”2